chetanschool/spot/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025-10-17

 ### Added

-- Designed a proof of concept for <!-- insert name of component here --> component
+- Designed a proof of concept for <!-- insert name of component here --> component Playlist

 ### Updated

-- Changed design to include ...
+- The main file to contain Playlist.java

 ```

-Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.
+Here `2025-10-17` would be the date of your submission, such as 2024.04.21.

 You may notice that things are nicely linked in the root CHANGELOG.
 If you'd
 like to accomplish that, you will need to make GitHub releases after each pull